Distributing Retractions, Weak Distributive Laws and Applications to Monads of Hyperspaces, Continuous Valuations and Measures: Smyth hyperspace, continuous valuations and superlinear previsions

 Let $\Val X$ denote the space of continuous valuations on a space $X$, with the following \emph{weak topology}.
 That is defined by subbasic open sets $[U > r] \eqdef \{\nu \in \Val X \mid \nu (U) > r\}$, where $U \in \Open X$ and $r \in \Rp$.
 We define its subspace $\Val_1 X$ of probability valuations and $\Val_{\leq 1} X$ (subprobability) similarly.
 In general, we will write $\Val_\bullet X$, where $\bullet$ is nothing, ``$\leq 1$'', or ``$1$''.

-Continuous valuations are an alternative to measures that have become popular in domain theory \cite{jones89,Jones:proba}.
-The first results that connected continuous valuations and measures are due to Saheb-Djahromi \cite{saheb-djahromi:meas} and Lawson \cite{Lawson:valuation}.
+Continuous valuations are an alternative to measures that have become popular in domain theory \citep{jones89,Jones:proba}.
+The first results that connected continuous valuations and measures are due to \citet{saheb-djahromi:meas} and \citet{Lawson:valuation}.
 More recent results include the following.
 In one direction, every measure on the Borel $\sigma$-algebra of $X$ induces a continuous valuation on $X$ by restriction to the open sets, if $X$ is hereditarily Lindel\"of (namely, if every directed family of open sets contains a cofinal monotone sequence).
-This is an easy observation, and one half of Adamski's theorem \cite[Theorem~3.1]{Adamski:measures}, which states that a space is hereditary Lindel\"of if and only if every measure on its Borel $\sigma$-algebra restricts to a continuous valuation on its open sets.
-In the other direction, every continuous valuation on a space $X$ extends to a measure on the Borel sets provided that $X$ is an LCS-complete space \cite[Theorem~1]{dBGLJL:LCScomplete}.
+This is an easy observation, and one half of Adamski's theorem \citep[Theorem~3.1]{Adamski:measures}, which states that a space is hereditary Lindel\"of if and only if every measure on its Borel $\sigma$-algebra restricts to a continuous valuation on its open sets.
+In the other direction, every continuous valuation on a space $X$ extends to a measure on the Borel sets provided that $X$ is an LCS-complete space \citep[Theorem~1]{dBGLJL:LCScomplete}.
 An \emph{LCS-complete} space is a space homeomorphic to a $G_\delta$ subset of a locally compact sober space---$G_\delta$ meaning a countable intersection of open sets.
+Every continuous dcpo in its Scott topology, being locally compact and sober, is LCS-complete.
+Every Polish space, and more generally every quasi-Polish space, is LCS-complete; see \citep{dBGLJL:LCScomplete}.